All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 While the exact causes of panic disorder are unknown, several risk factors may play a role in panic disorder.

 People who have panic attacks don’t necessarily have panic disorder.
-Symptoms of a panic disorder include frequent and unexpected attacks with four or more of signs, including:
+Symptoms of a panic disorder include frequent, unexpected panic attacks along with four or more of the following signs:

 If you're experiencing signs of panic disorder, it can be overwhelming.
 Mercy's behavioral health experts are here to help.